-Foster presented his plans for the new cemetery for the site comprising of 44,000 square yards (3.7 hectares) in October 1825.
+Foster presented his plans for the new cemetery comprising of 44,000 square yards (3.7 hectares) in October 1825.
 An Act of Parliament was passed on May 5th 1826 formalising the provision of the additional cemetery and allowing the borrowing of up to £20,000 for construction.
 It enacted other regulations with regard to appointment and duties of officials, as well as banning the burial of any corpse nearer than two feet to the ground’s surface (St James’ Cemetery Act 1826).

 Construction of the cemetery began in August 1827.
-The site was enclosed by stone walls and iron railings and four entrances with gates led into the cemetery; two from Duke Street, one from Hope Street, and one with a monumental archway at the south end of St James’ Walk.
+The site was enclosed by stone walls and iron railings, and four entrances with gates led into the cemetery; two from Duke Street, one from Hope Street, and one with a monumental archway at the south end of St James’ Walk.
 The eastern wall, almost perpendicular, was 52 feet (15.8m) high and 1,100 feet (335m) long and included broad ramps lined with a total of 105 catacombs cut into the rock face.
 The ramps allowed for the procession of funeral carriages down into the cemetery itself, and were protected by walls approximately two and a half feet in height (76cm).
 The lower ground of the cemetery itself was laid out with winding paths lined with trees and shrubbery.
 The mortuary chapel was designed in the Greek Revival style, with a portico with six fluted columns at each end.
 It was situated prominently on the higher ground to the north-west where the quarry’s windmill had been located, accessed from the cemetery grounds by a small subterranean tunnel through the rock.
 The minister’s house was positioned nearby.
 A porter’s lodge was constructed on the higher land at the south-western end of the site alongside the arched entrance.

 The 19th Century:

 The cemetery was consecrated by Lord Bishop Dr Sumner in January 1829.
-The first interment, of John H. Harem of Slater Street, took place on June 11th 1829.
+The first interment, of John L. Harem of Slater Street, took place on June 11th 1829.
 The economic success of the cemetery became apparent almost immediately – by 1830 the company was paying a dividend of eight percent.
 The cemetery began to fill rapidly, with a peak of 2,640 burials in 1857 (around seven interments per day).

 Complaints regarding the sanitation of the cemetery rose in line with wider concerns over public health in the mid-nineteenth century.
-Fears over the dangers of inner city burials had existed since the previous century, but were increasing, particularly following the first cholera epidemic in 1832.
+Fears over the dangers of intramural burials had existed since the previous century, but were increasing, particularly following the first cholera epidemic in 1832.
 Publications such as Gatherings from Graveyards (Walker 1839) and Edwin Chadwick’s public health report of 1843 drew attention to the dangers of pit burials and the urgent need for burial reforms.
 At St James’ Cemetery it was the practice to “pile the coffins of the poorest class in deep graves or pits, one coffin over the other, with only a thin covering of earth over each coffin until the pit is filled, when it holds upwards of thirty” (Chadwick 1843, p.139).
 A subsequent report by the Medical Officer of Health Dr W. M. Duncan in 1849 drew attention to the dangers of emanations from burial grounds.
 Of the average 10,000 or 11,000 burials in Liverpool each year, approximately two thirds were in pits.
-In St James’ Cemetery only six inches of soil was placed over the coffins at the end of each day, and it was urgently recommended that pit burials be ceased (Duncan 1849).
+In St James’ Cemetery only six inches of soil were placed over the coffins at the end of each day, and it was urgently recommended that pit burials be ceased (Duncan 1849).
 A series of Burial Acts were passed from 1852, leading to the increased number of newly established garden cemeteries nationwide, but the debate over the potential hazards of St James’ Cemetery persisted throughout the second half of the century.
 Petitions for the closure of the cemetery circulated in 1867, with complaints over the continuance of burials despite the foundation of new cemeteries outside of the city.
 Local residents also complained of the unauthorised opening of new graves on the higher ground alongside Upper Duke Street (Liverpool Daily Post 1867, p.5).

 Closure of the cemetery was again debated in the 1880s when the site was proposed as a location for the new cathedral in 1883.
 It was suggested that the cemetery be filled in and the cathedral erected above it, prompting outcries against the desecration of the cemetery.
 T. W. Christie wrote: “with your committee you are proposing to desecrate St. James’s Cemetery as though it were the devil’s acre, to be outraged, hacked up, filled in!”
 (Christie 1884, p.532)